watercpp/water/water/xml/readme.md

 XML DOM parser and generator.

 `water::xml` should be able to parse any UTF-8, UTF-16 or UTF-32 XML text into a DOM tree structure.
 It can convert input from UTF-8/16/32 to UTF-8/16/32.
 It can also be used to create a DOM tree in memory from scratch.
 It should parse XML version 1.0 and 1.1 including unicode 0x2028 and NEL 0x85 linebreaks.

 It is similar to `water::json`.

 `water::xml` is made as a simple and robust way of reading and writing commonly used XML.
 It does not know anything about DTDs, schemas, XML namespaces or other advanced XML features.

+`#include <water/xml/xml.hpp>`

+## Example code

+Look at the examples in `water/xml/examples` to get started.

 ## xml::memory